 Arctic Science Journeys Radio Stories

 Arctic Science Journeys Radio (ASJ) was a free service that offered interesting stories about science, culture, and the environment of the far north.
-Production of these radio stories has been suspended indefinitely, but we hope you enjoy our archives, offered here.
+Production of these radio stories was suspended in 2005, but we hope you enjoy our archives, offered here.
 ASJ stories posted here began to include audio files starting in 1998, and a few stories include short video clips.

 See our News page for other news and radio stories of interest.